Consteel/manual/docs/descript/15_2_scripting-tools/6_If-statements.md

 In Descript, the condition of the if statement is always a comparison of two values with an operator between them.

-In the condition expression after the if command, between the two compared values the following operators can be used:
+In the condition expression, between the two compared values the following operators can be used:

 | Operator    | Meaning               |
 | ----------- | --------------------- |